 How will people be able to report ads that may be in violation of this policy?

-People report content in the Twitter Timeline or through the Help Center Form.
+People can report content in the Twitter timeline or through this Help Center form.
 Twitter will prioritize and review reported content.

 How often can an advertiser violate this policy before becoming permanently suspended?

 Our decision to offboard any advertiser is based on a series of factors including, but not limited to, how many times the advertiser violates a policy, which policies they violate, and the time frame over which their violations occur.

 Do news publishers that were exempt under the prior policy need to re-apply for the new exemption?

 No, previously exempt advertisers will continue to operate as usual.
 News publishers that have not applied can find out how to get exempted.

 Yes, ads promoted by news publishers may not include advocacy for or against topics or advertisers covered under our Political Content Policy.
 In addition to Twitter Ads policies, news exempt advertisers must comply with applicable laws regarding disclosure and content requirements, eligibility restrictions, and blackout dates for the countries where they advertise.

 Are there revenue product restrictions for exempt news publishers?